MaidScientistIzutsumiMarin/tumblrbot/README.md

 All config options can be found in `config.toml` after running the program once.
 This will be kept up-to-date if there are changes to the config's format in a future update.
 This also means it may be worthwhile to double-check the config file after an update.
 Any changes to the config should be in the changelog for a given version.

 All file options can include directories that will be created when the program is run.

+All config options that involve *blog identifiers* expect any version of a blog URL, which is explained in more detail in the [Tumblr API documentation on blog identifiers].

+Specific Options:

 - `custom_prompts_file` This file should follow the following file format: